This post was most recently updated on January 18th, 2023

 Google feels that the amount of user data that has historically been collected by cookies has eroded the trust of users, with a majority of users feeling that the costs of giving up personal information to advertisers outweigh the potential benefits.

-On the other hand, the easy and blanket blocking of cookies drastically reduces the effectiveness of online targeted advertising, leading to reduced ad spends and lower revenue for publishers.
+On the other hand, the easy and blanket blocking of cookies drastically reduces the effectiveness of online targeted advertising, leading to reduced ad spending and lower revenue for publishers.

 Replacing cookies hasn’t proved simple.
 At the beginning of 2021, Google came up with Federated Learning of Cohorts (FLoC) to replace third-party cookies.
 There were immediate privacy concerns and Google withdrew FLoCs in favor of Topics API.
 Topics API groups users’ browsing habits into 350 categories.
 Up to 5 topics are then stored by the browser, which remembers them for three weeks before deleting them.
 This data is stored locally and does not involve external servers.